Q: How can I pick out a tag this year?

 Q: Where do I bring my gifts?

-A: We will have a contact free drop off available on Saturday, December 12 from 8am-6pm and Sunday, December 13 from 6:30am-1:00pm.
-You can pull right up to the Parish Center and a volunteer will come out to unload your car!
+A: We will have a contact free drop off available on Saturday, December 9 from 12pm-5pm and Sunday, December 10 from 7:00am-12:30pm.
+You can pull right up to the drop off lane on Stone Ave. (by Morrissey Hall) and a volunteer will come out to unload your car!

 Q: My tag has multiple items listed on it.
 I always try to purchase exactly what the recipient requested, but I’m not sure I can do that this year.
 What would you suggest?